 How Does Sanctification Work? by David Powlison

-The Christian faith if one of community, so we don't just desire to learn about sanctification in regards to our own lives, be we desire to see each other grow in the Lord because of our genuine love for one another.
+The Christian faith is one of community, so we don’t just desire to learn about sanctification in regards to our own lives, be we desire to see each other grow in the Lord because of our genuine love for one another.
 God designed us to be in community with other believers, and they are a huge part of our sanctification.

 David Powlison states from his book, How Does Sanctification Work?:

 “Scripture portrays the transformation in our lives in a range of colors and shades.
 There are reds, yellows, and blues—with 16.8 million shades in between.
 So any monochromatic view of sanctification is like saying, “You are changed by the color red.”

 There isn’t a single key to unlock sanctification.
 We need first to be regenerated.
 We need God’s Word, we need other people, and we need to see truth being worked out in our lives through all kinds of various life experiences.
 Progressive sanctification very much involves our activity.
 But it is an activity that must be carried out in dependence on the Holy Spirit.
 It is not a partnership with the Spirit in the sense that we each – the believer and the Holy Spirit – do our respective tasks.
 Rather, we work as He enables us to work.
 His work lies behind all our work and makes our work possible… He is not dependent on us to do His work.
 But we are dependent on Him to do our work; we cannot do anything apart from Him.

 To fully understand sanctification, we need to have an essential understanding of justification.
 Ephesians 2:1 tells us we were dead in our sins and trespasses.
 At the moment of salvation, God brought us from death to life; we were granted the gift of faith and stand justified before Him.

 Q. 70.
 What is Justification?